What is the best mechanics tool set for your money and what are the good brands in 2020?

 When you break it down to assortment, strength, and, usage, there’s a big difference between sets.
 I’ll show you what you need to make a good decision.
 And don’t take that lifetime guarantee at face value!
 But I’ll get to that later.

+While this is a good tool kit for your budget it isn't a cheap quality set.
 This is an excellent example of a start-up set.
 It comes in 4 sizes, 41, 90, 101 and 230 pieces, and all are Metric and SAE.
 The sets include a ratcheting socket handle, wrenches, and sockets.
 Made of alloy steel, this is a good solid set that should last you for years.

 Now we’re getting somewhere.
 Dewalt got its start in the power tool business and is now working towards regular tools as well.
 Again, this set comes in four selections of assortments.
 They are made of lithium ion added to steel, one of the stronger metals used in tools.
 Notice the bells and whistles like the extension arm for the ratchet and the separate, ergonomically designed screwdriver handle.
 These are tools that are a permanent investment.